 The good morning is great for learning and mastering the all-important hip-hinge movement (described above), Thieme says.
 A proper hip-hinge pattern is critical to performing a number of lower body exercises safely and effectively, including the squat and deadlift.

-Additionally, the good morning activates many of your body’s biggest muscles, including your glutes and hams, making it an good “bang-for-your-buck” exercise.
-Plus, it strengthen your erector spinea, which can help reduce your risk of developing back pain.
+Additionally, the good morning activates many of your body’s biggest muscles, including your glutes and hams, making it a good “bang-for-your-buck” exercise.
+Plus, it strengthen your erector spinae, which can help reduce your risk of developing back pain.

 What Muscles Does the Good Morning Exercise Work?

 When you do the good morning exercise, you engage the muscles of your posterior chain, which run along the backside of your body and include your hamstrings, glutes, and erector spinae.
 You also hammer your core.
 Here’s a look at how each of these muscles or muscle groups contribute to helping you perform this exercise.

 The term “hamstrings” actually refers to a group of three muscles located on the back of each leg: the semitendinosus, semimembranosus, and biceps femoris.
 These muscles serve to flex the knee and extend the hip.